MiamiOH-CSE274/02_Cpp/README.md

 For each of the following functions in main.cpp, tell me whether or not you think it is working in your submission.

-1. prime - TODO
+1. prime - prime is functioning properly
-2. defix - TODO
+2. defix - defix is functioning properly
-3. sumSlice - TODO
+3. sumSlice - sumSlice is functioning properly
 4. square - TODO
 5. listPrimes - TODO